Ericsson/paf/doc/man/pafc.1.md

 ## OPTIONS

+ * `-i <client_id>`
+   Specify the client identifier to be used, in hexadecimal format.
+If not set, pafc uses a randomly generated id.
  * `-n <server-index>`
    Connect to server address at <server-index> in the list of servers for the specified domain.
 Default is 0.